 inhalational anthrax in the United States occurred in 1972.

 Worldwide the disease is more common, with best estimates ranging

 between 20,000 and 100,000 cases of anthrax annually, and almost

 all occurring in developing nations.
 Most current public health

 policies regarding anthrax, such as vaccination strategies and medical

-management human experience are based on limited ...
+management human experience are based on limited information and ...